 Orient - Bridgewater is a very small town located in the state of Iowa.
 With a population of 1,614 people and just one neighborhood, Orient - Bridgewater is the 300th largest community in Iowa.
-Orient - Bridgewater has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Orient - Bridgewater has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns, Orient - Bridgewater isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Orient - Bridgewater are a mix of both white- and blue-collar jobs.
 Overall, Orient - Bridgewater is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Orient - Bridgewater who work in management occupations (22.42%), office and administrative support (8.10%), and healthcare (7.63%).

-Telecommuters are a relatively large percentage of the workforce: 15.33% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Orient - Bridgewater telecommute to their jobs.
+Overall, about 15.33% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Orient - Bridgewater overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Orient - Bridgewater, 22.59% have at least a bachelor's degree.
+The education level of Orient - Bridgewater citizens is a little higher than the average for US cities and towns: 22.59% of adults in Orient - Bridgewater have at least a bachelor's degree.

 The per capita income in Orient - Bridgewater in 2022 was $48,956, which is wealthy relative to Iowa and the nation.
 This equates to an annual income of $195,824 for a family of four.
 However, Orient - Bridgewater contains both very wealthy and poor people as well.